Lord of the Flies (1963 film): Cast

-Theme
+Analysis

 As with Golding's book, the pessimistic theme of the film is that fear, hate and violence are inherent in the human condition – even when innocent children are placed in seemingly idyllic isolation.
 The realisation of this is seen as being the cause of Ralph's distress in the closing shots.

 Charles Silver, curator in the Department of Film at MoMA, wrote that the film is "about anarchy and how that thin veneer we wear of what we refer to as 'civilization' is threatened by the attractive clarion call of bestiality and its accompanying hatred".

+Lord of the Flies contrasts with the real case of Tongan castaways who thrived for over a year in cooperative harmony.

 Production

-Filming
+Casting and filming

 The parents of the boys chosen as actors were reported to have been provided copies of the novel, from which a commentary had been physically removed; those pages included describing the culmination of the hunt of a wild sow as an "Oedipal wedding night".
 Brook noted that "time was short; we were lent the children by unexpectedly eager parents just for the duration of the summer holidays".

 The film was shot entirely in Puerto Rico at Aguadilla, El Yunque and on the island of Vieques.
 The boys in the cast were all non-professional, had mostly not read the book, and actual scripting was minimal; scenes were filmed by explaining them to the boys, who then acted them out, with some of the dialogue improvised.
+For many of the cast, Lord of the Flies was their only film appearance.
+Two notable exceptions were James Aubrey (Ralph) and Nicholas Hammond (Robert), who both had sizable acting careers in adulthood.

-Life magazine journalist Robert Wallace visited them there and observed one of them amusing himself by feeding live lizards into the blades of a rotating fan.
+Life magazine journalist Robert Wallace visited the cast in Puerto Rico and observed one of them amusing himself by feeding live lizards into the blades of a rotating fan.
 Wallace commented: "One could almost hear William Golding, 4,000 miles away in England, chuckling into his beard."